-The DC/DC converter is a liquid-cooled component that converts high-voltage DC to low-voltage DC power.
+The DC/DC converter is a liquid-cooled component that converts high-voltage DC power to low-voltage DC power.
 It maintains an electrical isolation between the 2 DC power systems.
 This system converters the high voltage (275 volts) to low voltage (12 volts) that provides power to the vehicle low-voltage battery systems.
 The PCM controls the operation of the DC/DC converter through an enabled input from the PCM to the DC/DC converter.

-DC/AC Inverter and AC Power Point
+DC/AC Inverter and AC Power Point (Fusion Hybrid and Milan Hybrid only)

-Note: Do not keep electrical devices plugged in the power point when the device is not in use.
+Note: Do not keep an electrical device plugged in the power point when the device is not in use.
 It is not recommended to use any extension cord with the 110V AC power point, since it will defeat the safety protection design provided by the cap and twist tab.
 It will also cause the power point to overload due to powering multiple devices that can reach beyond the 150 watt load limit.

 The DC/AC inverter converts 12-volt DC to 110-volt AC to power a device that uses AC with a rating of less than 150 watts.
 The power point will automatically shut off if the load exceeds 150 watts.
 This prevents damage to the inverter or load.
 The inverter supplies 110-volt AC power only when the key is in the ON/START position.
 This reduces the draw on the 12-volt system when the vehicle is not running.
 The DC/AC inverter outlet (AC power point) is equipped with a green LED that indicates the system integrity.
 The green LED illuminates continuously when the key is in the ON/START position and the system is operating normally.
 The green LED flashes constantly if the key is in the ON/START position and a fault is detected.
 Short circuits, overloads or overheating of the inverter will cause the green LED to flash and the power to be cut off to the outlet.
-If the LED is flashing, the problem must be corrected (that is, short circuit or excessive load).
-If the inverter is overheated, it must be allowed time to cool off (without the load connected).
+If the LED is flashing, the problem must be corrected.
+If the inverter has overheated, with no the load connected, it must have time to cool off.